Realtor Commission Calculator BC

 How much does a realtor make on a $500,000 sale?

 • A realtor’s commission on a $500,000 sale depends entirely on the agreed-upon commission rate.
 Since rates are negotiable and vary, there’s no fixed amount.
-Let’s say, for example, the total commission is $19,000, split between the listing and buyer’s agents.
+Let’s say the total commission is $19,000, split between the listing and buyer’s agents.
 In this scenario, the listing agent would receive $11,095, and the buyer agent would receive $7,905.
 However, this is just an example; the actual amount could be higher or lower.
 Additionally, realtors often split their commission with their brokerage, so their take-home pay would be a portion of that amount.

 bc realtor commission on a $500,000 sale